smalljustin/gigachad-analysis-workbook/README.md

 This notebook is designed as a base for analysis for Trackmania's physics.

-You can view API documentation here: http://localhost:8080/swagger-ui/index.html#, in the 'out' controller section.
+I'm running a small web server that collects and distributes collected map data from users using the Gigachad Collector plugin.

-(The 'in' section is what API is used by the GigaChad Collector (GCC) from within Trackmania.)
+(The 'in' section of the API is used by the GigaChad Collector (GCC) from within Trackmania.)

 ```python